galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_04/index.md

 * *From [rnateam](https://toolshed.g2.bx.psu.edu/view/rnateam):*
   * [kinwalker](https://toolshed.g2.bx.psu.edu/view/rnateam/kinwalker): The Kinwalker algorithm performs cotranscriptional folding of RNAs, starting at a user a specified structure (default: open chain) and ending at the minimum free energy structure.
 Folding events are performed between transcription of additional bases and are regulated by barrier heights between the source and target structure
   * [vienna_rna](https://toolshed.g2.bx.psu.edu/view/rnateam/vienna_rna): The ViennaRNA Package consists of several stand-alone programs for the prediction and comparison of RNA secondary structures.
 RNA secondary structure prediction through energy minimization is the most used function in the package.
-We provide three kinds of dynamic programming algorithms for structure prediction: the minimum free energy algorithm of (Zuker & Stiegler 1981) which yields a single optimal structure, the partition function algorithm of (!McCaskill 1990) which calculates base pair probabilities in the thermodynamic ensemble, and the suboptimal folding algorithm of (Wuchty et.al 1999) which generates all suboptimal structures within a given energy range of the optimal energy.
+We provide three kinds of dynamic programming algorithms for structure prediction: the minimum free energy algorithm of (Zuker & Stiegler 1981) which yields a single optimal structure, the partition function algorithm of (McCaskill 1990) which calculates base pair probabilities in the thermodynamic ensemble, and the suboptimal folding algorithm of (Wuchty et.al 1999) which generates all suboptimal structures within a given energy range of the optimal energy.
 For secondary structure comparison, the package contains several measures of distance (dissimilarities) using either string alignment or tree-editing (Shapiro & Zhang 1990).
 Finally, we provide an algorithm to design sequences with a predefined structure (inverse folding).
       In case you are using our software for your publications you may want to cite:

      Lorenz, Ronny and Bernhart, Stephan H. and H\u00f6ner zu Siederdissen, Christian and Tafer, Hakim and Flamm, Christoph and Stadler, Peter F. and Hofacker, Ivo L.<br />
      ViennaRNA Package 2.0, *Algorithms for Molecular Biology,* 6:1 26, 2011, doi:10.1186/1748-7188-6-26

 * *From [izsam](https://toolshed.g2.bx.psu.edu/view/izsam):*
-  * [phylogeny_converter](https://toolshed.g2.bx.psu.edu/view/izsam/phylogeny_converter): Converts different file formats (FASTA, !GenBank, phylip, nexus) to allow data-exchange from different phylogeny tools.
+  * [phylogeny_converter](https://toolshed.g2.bx.psu.edu/view/izsam/phylogeny_converter): Converts different file formats (FASTA, GenBank, phylip, nexus) to allow data-exchange from different phylogeny tools.

 * *From [biomonika](https://toolshed.g2.bx.psu.edu/view/biomonika):*
   * [trinityrnaseq](https://toolshed.g2.bx.psu.edu/view/biomonika/trinityrnaseq): De novo assembly of RNA-Seq data Using Trinity Contains Trinity only.
 See [trinityrnaseq in Test Tool Shed](https://testtoolshed.g2.bx.psu.edu/view/jjohnson/trinityrnaseq) for additional tools.